organisciak/dissertation/document/5_design_objective.md

  The experiments in this study were run in a naturalistic setting, running directly on a paid crowdsourcing platform, Amazon Mechanical Turk, with real workers.

  There are trade-offs to this setting.
- It is easy to instrumentalize and properly captures the actual skills and attentiveness of paid crowd workers.
+ It is easy to instrumentalize and properly capture the actual skills and attentiveness of paid crowd workers.
  However, working within the conventions of the system means that some parts cannot be controlled.
  For example, workers cannot be forced to perform multiple tasks, simply encouraged to do so.
  Also, the actual user pools testing the different interfaces are not necessarily the same individuals.